holden-chen/workout-wizard-service/README.md

 # workout-wizard-service
-Microservice component for Workout Wizard Fullstack App, built with Node.js, Express, and MongoDB, and deployed via Railway
+Microservice component for Workout Wizard Fullstack App, built with Node.js, Express, and MongoDB, and deployed via Railway.

 This project is a simple REST API built with Express.js and connects to a MongoDB Atlas database.
+The Workout Wizard Frontend calls this API to execute CRUD operations.

 ## Getting Started